MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

   Then, reset the device, and reprovision the endpoint.

 When the devices are ready, join these devices to Azure AD using the option that best for your organization.
-For more specific information, see [Azure AD joined devices](/azure/active-directory/devices/concept-azure-ad-join) and [How to: Plan your Azure AD join implementation](/azure/active-directory/devices/azureadjoin-plan).
+For more specific information, go to [Azure AD joined devices](/azure/active-directory/devices/concept-azure-ad-join) and [How to: Plan your Azure AD join implementation](/azure/active-directory/devices/azureadjoin-plan).

 ## Move from group policy objects (GPOs)